KarmenS/API-Lab-8/Miroslav-text-field Highligth/README.md

 Other than google as resource, Popmotion pure has a [learn](https://popmotion.io/learn/get-started/) section where technical aspects of the library are covered.
 There is also an [official community](https://spectrum.chat/popmotion/?tab=posts) where users can ask questions and contribute with knowledge.

 # Who maintains and contributes to the project
-Miroslav Banusic made the example out of a existing template from the Popmotion website. [link](https://popmotion.io/learn/spring-loaded-characters-remaining/).
+Miroslav made the example out of a existing template from the Popmotion website. [link](https://popmotion.io/learn/spring-loaded-characters-remaining/).
 As of 28/2/2020 The project isn't being maintained anymore.